gordicaleksa/pytorch-learn-reinforcement-learning/README.md

 If you're on Windows you'll additionally need to install this:
 `pip install https://github.com/Kojoley/atari-py/releases atary_py` to install gym's Atari dependencies.

-Otherwise this should do it `pip install 'gym[atari]'`, if not check out [this](https://stackoverflow.com/questions/49947555/openai-gym-trouble-installing-atari-dependency-mac-os-x) and [this](https://github.com/openai/gym/issues/1170).
+Otherwise this should do it `pip install 'gym[atari]'`, if it's not working check out [this](https://stackoverflow.com/questions/49947555/openai-gym-trouble-installing-atari-dependency-mac-os-x) and [this](https://github.com/openai/gym/issues/1170).

 That's it!
 It should work out-of-the-box executing environment.yml file which deals with dependencies. <br/>